jenspots/libwheel/README.md

 #endif // STRING_H
 ```

-Creating a generic data structure and its procedures is now as simple as defining some macros and including the `<wheel/wheel.h>` file!
+Creating a generic data structure and its procedures is now as simple as defining some macros and including the `<wheel.h>` header!